Swetrix/swetrix/docs/api/stats.md

 `Time buckets` and `periods` are predefined values that you can use in your API requests.
 The API won't accept any other values.
 If you want to specify a custom time range, use `from` and `to` parameters in your aggregation requests.
 :::

+### Measures
+Measures are an aggregate functions that are used for performance-related endpoints.
+They allow you to select a function that will be used for aggregation of your metrics.
+It supports the following values:
+1. `median` (default) - the middle value of a set of numbers (i.e. 50th percentile).
+2. `average` - the arithmetic mean value.
+3. `p95` - the 95th quantile.
+4. `quantiles` - it's a special measure, because instead of the regular metrics (e.g. `dns`, `tls`, etc.) it will return load time (the sum on all metrics) across 3 qunatiles: `p50`, `p75` and `p95`.

 ### Filters
 Filters are used to aggregate data by specific parameters.
 For example, you can filter the data by country, browser, operating system, etc.